-The uvea may become inflamed because of infection, injury, a bodywide autoimmune disorder (which causes the body to attack its own tissues), or for unknown reasons.
+The uveal tract may become inflamed because of infection, injury, a bodywide autoimmune disorder (which causes the body to attack its own tissues), or for unknown reasons.

 Symptoms may include eye ache, eye redness, floaters, loss of vision, or a combination.

-Treatment typically includes corticosteroids (as eye drops, taken by mouth, or injected into the eye) and drops that dilate and relax the pupil in the affected eye, and sometimes drugs that suppress the immune system.
+Treatment typically includes corticosteroids (as eye drops, taken by mouth, or injected into or around the eye), drops that dilate and relax the pupil in the affected eye, and sometimes drugs that suppress the immune system.